axellancieri/axellancieri.github.io/README.md

 clear up on goals like what was already given to us done and what was the obstacle ahead

+<a> usage on objects themselves not on svgs

 * not something to do rn

 - on clicking a link that'll take u out of the site get there like a small popup stating 'View Link'

 - not happy about cv download approach.
 Works fine on firefox but on all other browsers just opens on a new tab.

 - email tooltip and copy buttons work and behave fine although sometimes they dont perform as expected.

-- change mouseover on scrolls for css transitions grabbing an element that tags the entire scroll

 - change scrolls themselves.
 Not maatching simplistic approach of general site.